Webhook Integration

 Webhook Response

-Your webhook returns JSON with an optional reply and updated state:
+Your webhook returns JSON with the assistant's response:

 // Your webhook responds with